Ulmus × hollandica 'Wentworthii Pendula': Notable trees

-Two old Wentworth Elms, with girths over 3 m, believed to have been planted c.1909, stand in the gardens of Holyrood Palace, Edinburgh (2016), on the main lawn to the east of the palace.
-Two of the three specimens supplied to the RBGE by Späth in 1902, the taller is about 30 m in height; the shorter was lightly pruned c.2015.
-A third tree at Holyrood Palace was felled in 2008 due to Dutch Elm Disease and a ring count indicated an origin of approximately 1905.
+Two old Wentworth Elms, with girths over 3 m, believed to have been planted c.1909, stand in the gardens of Holyrood Palace, Edinburgh (2025), on the main lawn to the east of the palace.
+They are two of the three specimens supplied to the RBGE by Späth in 1902, the taller being about 30 m in height; the shorter was lightly pruned c.2015.
+A third tree at Holyrood Palace was felled in 2008 following infection by Dutch Elm Disease; a ring count indicated an origin of approximately 1905.
 Despite the dearth of textbook descriptions, the trees were confidently identified as 'Wentworthii Pendula' in a RBGE survey (2016), because their leaves and branchlets match old photographs of the type and because no other large-leaved weeping hybrid elm appears in the cultivar lists of the time.
 Their lower branchlets 'routinely touch the ground' and are kept trimmed, as was the case with the 'Wentworthii Pendula' at the RBGE.
-The origin of this specimen, a much younger tree acquired in 1974 but killed by DED in 1996, is recorded only as 'Wiseman', possibly the Wiseman Nursery at Elgin, Moray.
+The origin of this latter specimen, a much younger tree acquired in 1974 but killed by DED in 1996, is recorded only as 'Wiseman', possibly the Wiseman Nursery at Elgin, Moray.

 Etymology

+There is a rare weeping ash cultivar called Wentworth, Fraxinus excelsior 'Pendula Wentworthii', though it is not known whether the name is related.
+Regarding the ash, Koch suggested in 1872 that 'Wentworth' may have been a corruption of 'Hepworth', the name of the vicar in Gamlingay on whose land the original 'Pendula Wentworthii' ash tree grew in the middle of the eighteenth century.
+The fact that the Wentworth weeping ash appeared in print before the Wentworth weeping elm may suggest a marketing decision of late 19th century nurseries to apply the same name to a not dissimilar tree.
+John Frederick Wood, F.H.S., who may have been the first to describe this elm, likened the habit of his large-leaved weeping elm, Ulmus Pendula Superba (1851), to that of weeping ash (see Note below).

 The tree is possibly named for Wentworth Woodhouse, the largest Classical house in Britain, or the architect of its grounds, Charles Watson-Wentworth, 2nd Marquess of Rockingham, or for the nearby Wentworth Castle.
 However, there is no recorded association of the tree with the estate and it may, in view of its predominant German association, have been named for Thomas Wentworth, 1st Earl of Strafford (1672–1739), Queen Anne's ambassador to the Prussian court, a much esteemed figure in Berlin during the wars with Louis XIV of France.

-There is also a rare weeping ash cultivar called Wentworth, Fraxinus excelsior 'Pendula Wentworthii', though it is not known whether the name is related.
-Regarding the ash, Koch suggested in 1872 that 'Wentworth' may have been a corruption of 'Hepworth', the name of the vicar in Gamlingay on whose land the original 'Pendula Wentworthii' ash tree grew in the middle of the eighteenth century.
-The fact that the Wentworth ash appeared in print before the Wentworth elm may suggest a marketing decision of late 19th century nurseries to apply the same name to a not dissimilar tree.